 Counting business days

-Timeframes in the RTI Act are calculated in business days.3 A business day is a day which is not a weekend or a holiday4 in the place where the agency is making their RTI decision.5 This may differ between agencies: RTI Units in Brisbane will have a public holiday for the Exhibition Show Day.
-For RTI Units in other cities that day will be an ordinary business day.
+Timeframes in the RTI Act are calculated in business days.4 A business day is a day which is not a weekend or a holiday5 in the place where the agency is making their RTI decision.6 This may differ between agencies: for example, depending on where they are located, different RTI Units will have the public holiday for their show day will on different days.

 If the RTI Unit is shut down on a day which is not a weekend or holiday, the day will be counted as a business day.
 This includes unplanned closures, for example because of extreme weather events, and planned closures such as any Christmas/New Year shut down.

 A business day includes the entire day, beginning at 12:00am and ending at 11:59pm; it does not end when the agency’s office closes for the day.
-For example, a decision notice could be emailed to an applicant at 11:58pm on the due date as long as you were certain it would arrive by 11:59pm.
+For example, a decision notice could be emailed to an applicant at 11:58pm on the due date if it was certain to arrive by 11:59pm.

-When calculating timeframes you do not count the day on which the event occurs (referred to here as Day Zero).
+With one exception (see below), when calculating timeframes the day on which the event occurs (referred to here as Day Zero) does not count.
 This also applies when the event occurs on a day that is not a business day.
-For example, if your agency receives a valid RTI application on a weekend or holiday this will be Day Zero; the next business day will be Day One of the processing period.
+For example, if the agency receives a valid RTI application on a weekend or public holiday this will be Day Zero; the next business day will be Day One of the processing period.

 The processing period begins to run as soon as a valid application arrives in the agency, not the day it arrives in the RTI Unit.
 It is important that RTI applications are sent to the RTI Unit as quickly as possible.